A business transition can happen at any time. Proper planning will help ensure a successful outcome.

 Preparing Your Future Buyers

 “Susan,” the founder of a successful manufacturing firm, wanted to sell her business to her son and another family member.
 But she also wanted cash out of the sale that her son couldn’t provide to kick-start her retirement.
-Susan’s local team of wealth management advisors and commercial bankers at Fifth Third Bank collaborated to provide her son with a loan to buy two-thirds of the business, including a large cash payment to Susan.
+Susan’s local team of wealth management advisors and commercial bankers at Fifth Third Bank, National Association collaborated to provide her son with a loan to buy two-thirds of the business, including a large cash payment to Susan.
 Susan then also financed part of the sale, allowing her son to repay her over time with business profits.

 Susan kept one-third of the business, in part to reduce its sale price in keeping with her long-term financial plan.
 She also made a large charitable contribution the same year as the sale, reducing the tax impact of the sale.
 Now Susan is building a second home and stepping back from management, all while keeping a role in the business.